Celebrate School Psychology Week!

 November 3, 2025

-During the week of November 3, 2025, schools across the country celebrated National School Psychology Week (NSPW).
+This week, schools across the country celebrate National School Psychology Week (NSPW).
 This annual event highlights school psychologists’ impact in helping children thrive in school, at home, and in life.
-The 2025 theme, “Finding Your Path,” reflects how school psychologists empower students, families, and communities to set goals and find meaningful routes to success.
+The theme, “Finding Your Path,” reflects how school psychologists empower students, families, and communities to set goals and find meaningful routes to success.

 At Kelly Pediatric Therapy, we know how vital school psychologists are in supporting children’s mental health, academic success, and overall well-being.
 School Psychology Week offers an opportunity to celebrate their work and raise awareness of the difference they make every day.